 - Provide a budget for a few days at a local coworking space or a few cappuccinos at a café that allows longer stays.

-- Collect good working spaces on a map – libraries, hotel lobbies, community spaces are great but hidden
+- Collect good working spaces on a map – libraries, hotel lobbies, community spaces and more are often hidden gems.

-Employees should gain a feel about how and where they can work best outside the office, and get a first feeling of some of the difficulties of remote work, e.g. separation of work and private life.
+Employees should gain a feel about how to transition to remote work in their own way.
+This includes places where they can work best outside the office and get an initial feeling of some of the difficulties of remote work, e.g. separation of work and private life.

 Get serious about asynchronous communication

-A deal-breaker for a successful transition to remote work is heavy reliance on real-time communication.
+A deal-breaker for successfully transitioning to remote work is heavy reliance on real-time communication.
 If you find yourself often spending mornings in meetings and conference calls, it may be hard to transition right away.

-Making asynchronous communication work out properly might be a book in itself.
+Making asynchronous communication work out properly could fill a book.
 Nevertheless, some things to try out: